ZipCodeCore/DataEngineering.Labs.GettingStarted/README.md

 * Download the dmg for the latest release.
 * Use the downloaded dmg to install the application.

+### Discord

+* Get the Discord app on your mac
+* sign up for an account
+* look for the ZipCode Discord Server and join

 ### Slack

 * Visit [Slack's](https://slack.com/downloads/mac) download page.